-Forms 1099-A, B, C, INT, LTC, MISC, MSA, OID, R, and S. Use these information returns to report acquisitions or abandonments of secured property; proceeds from broker and barter exchange transactions; cancellation of a debt; interest income; certain payments made under a long-term insurance contract and certain accelerated death benefits; miscellaneous income payments; distributions from a medical savings account (MSA) or Medicare+Choice MSA; original issue discount; distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc.; and proceeds from real estate transactions.
+Forms 1099-A, B, C, INT, LTC, MISC, OID, R, S, and SA.
+Use these information returns to report acquisitions or abandonments of secured property; proceeds from broker and barter exchange transactions; cancellation of a debt; interest income; certain payments made under a long-term care insurance contract and certain accelerated death benefits; miscellaneous income payments; original issue discount; distributions from pensions, annuities, retirement or profit-sharing plans, individual retirement arrangement (IRAs). insurance contracts, etc.; proceeds from real estate transactions; and distributions from an HSA, Archer MSA, or Medicare Advantage MSA.
 Also, use these returns to report amounts that were received as a nominee on behalf of another person.